-To Plan your visit to Tawang with Kaziranga National Park please fill the form below:
+To Plan your visit to Tawang with Kaziranga National Park and Shillong please fill the form below:

-Sample Itinerary for your visit to Tawang, Sela Pass and Jaswantgarh ~
+Sample Itinerary for your visit to Shillong, Kaziranga and Tawang ~

 Day 1 ~ Guwahati and Cherrapunji

-Arrive at Guwahati Airport.
+Arrive at Guwahati Airport in the morning.
 On arrival you will be received by our representative at the airport offering a warm welcome in traditional Assamese style.
 From the Airport drive to Cherrapunji.
 Enroute visit the Umiam Lake at Barapani.
-At Cherrapunji, visit the Nohkalkai Falls and Mawsmai Caves and Seven Sister Falls. (if time doesn’t permit visit next day depending upon flight arrival time at Guwahati)
+At Cherrapunji, visit the Nohkalikai Falls and Mawsmai Caves and Seven Sister Falls.
+Also visit the Arwah caves at Cherrapunji near your homestay.

 Night Stay: Sohra Plaza at Cherrapunji or Similar